mitsuhiko/lucumr/2024/9/23/fsl-agpl-open-source-businesses.rst

 without the CLA”.

-The title claims that FSL balances Open Source better than AGPL, and it's fair to question how a license that isn't fully Open Source can achieve that.
+The title claims that FSL balances Open Source better than AGPL, and it's fair to question how a license that isn't Open Source can achieve that.
 The key lies in understanding that Fair Source is built on the concept of *delayed* Open Source.
 Yes, there's a waiting period, but it’s a relatively short one: just two years.
 Count to two and the code transitions to full, unshackled openness.
 And that transition to Open Source is a promise that can't be taken from you.